CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You're copying a project from someone else, without affecting their original work
+You're copying a repository from someone, to your repository lists in Github

 ## Question 10